cloud-native-toolkit/automation-solutions/boms/software/oms/files/README.md

 20. You can check the progress of the deployment by opening up Argo CD (OpenShift GitOps).
 From the OpenShift user interface, click on the Application menu 3x3 Icon on the header and select **Cluster Argo CD** menu item.)

-    This process will take between 15 and 25 minutes to complete.
+    This process will take 30 minutes to complete.

 ##### Access the Sterling OMS Deployment